-Forum guests often spend time on campus and in classrooms before delivering an address that is free and open to the public.
-With such an incredible opportunity given to a journalism student, our faculty is proud to house the Devroy Fellowship.
-Our fellows take on amazing internships through this experience and grow immensely.
+Devroy Forum speakers often spend time on campus and in classrooms before delivering an address that is free and open to the public.
+With the incredible opportunities given to journalism students through the Ann Devroy Memorial Fund, our faculty is proud to house the Ann Devroy Memorial Forum and Fellowship.

 Ann Devroy was the toughest and fairest White House reporter I knew.
 She knew when she had a story, and she knew when to kill one.
 She revered the office of the presidency and the role that reporters play in keeping it honest.